-Financial audits • Procurement procedures
+Financial audits • Procurement procedures Employee self-service

-- Employee self-service - Routine maintenance and monitoring of our system may lead to the discovery that you have violated this policy, the disciplinary code or the law. - An individual search will be conducted if there is reasonable suspicion that you have violated this policy, the disciplinary code or the law.
+- An individual search will be conducted if there is reasonable suspicion that you have violated this policy, the disciplinary code or the law.
 The investigation will be reasonable and related to the suspected violation.